cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 The latest Merkle tree hash as defined in {{-certificate-transparency-v2}}.
 The payload MUST be attached.

-The CBOR Extended Diagnostic Notation (EDN) for a Receipt containing a consistency proof for RFC9162_SHA256 is:
+The EDN for a Receipt containing a consistency proof for RFC9162_SHA256 is:

 ~~~~ cbor-diag
 18(                                 / COSE Sign 1                   /